twilio/workshop/docs/static_apps.rst

 Each TwiML verb and noun has a set of attributes that allow you to modify its behavior.
 Let's change our robot voice to a female voice by adding the `voice attribute <http://www.twilio.com/docs/api/twiml/say#attributes-voice>`_ and setting it to "woman".
 Additionally, let's record our call by including the `record attribute <http://www.twilio.com/docs/api/twiml/dial#attributes-record>`_ and mark that as "true".

 For our last call, the caller ID displayed was the phone number where the call originated from.
 Let's change your caller ID using the `callerId attribute <http://www.twilio.com/docs/api/twiml/dial#attributes-caller-id>`_ so that it displays your Twilio phone number instead.
-Early, we verified your personal phone number, so you may also use that as your caller ID.
-To use other phone numbers as your caller ID, you can also verifying those numbers in your Twilio Account.
+Earlier we verified your personal phone number so you may also use that as your caller ID.
+To use other phone numbers as your caller ID you can verifying those numbers in your Twilio Account.

 Test out the following code and see how the attributes have changed your application.